 i.
-Net asset value per redeemable participating preference share
+Net asset value per redeemable participating preference share j.
+Issue costs k.
+Administration and secretarial fees

 The net asset value per redeemable participating preference share is calculated by dividing the net assets attributable to redeemable participating preference shareholders included in the Statement of Financial Position by the number of redeemable participating preference shares in issue at the year end.